 Sometimes despite our best intentions to raise difficult issues gently, things can escalate.
-Arguments can quickly become stressful and unproductive, especially when we are stuck in painfully familiar patterns.
+Arguments can quickly become stressful and unproductive, especially when we’re stuck in painfully familiar patterns.
 Most of us don’t get taught how to deal with horrible rows!
 But learning how to resolve arguments constructively can save you a lot of stress and heartache.
 Here are my tips.

 How To Recognise Flooding

-You might feel so defenceless against the negativity that you feel coming from your partner – and the flooded feeling that follows – that you disengage emotionally and stonewall your partner, looking away and keeping quiet.
+You might feel so defenceless against the negativity you feel coming from your partner – and the flooded feeling that follows – that you disengage emotionally and stonewall your partner, looking away and keeping quiet.

 How To Deescalate Tension